Chinese Journal of International Law

 Back to homepage

-The Chinese JIL Research Group: Fellowships and Wang Tieya Prize
+The Chinese JIL Research Group: Fellowships

-Fellows and Prize Winners are as follows:
+Fellows elected as of 2008 are as follows:

 Chinese JIL Research Group Fellowships: 2006-2007 (May 16, 2006)

-The Chinese JIL Research Group has the pleasure in appointing Mr. Ming DU, a D. Phil.
+The Chinese JIL Research Group has the pleasure in appointing Ming DU, a D. Phil.
 Candidate at the University of Oxford, the United Kingdom, as Fellow for the year of 2006-2007.
 The appointment is made on the basis of the research proposal submitted by the applicant.
 The proposed research will be focused on the notion of fair trade in international trade law with a leaning upon the Chinese practice in this field.

 Chinese JIL Research Group Fellowships: 2005-2006 (May 12, 2005)